Transform Your Basement into a Functional Living Space

-Proper planning is essential to create a basement living room area successfully.
+Proper planning is essential to transform your basement area successfully into a functional living space.

 First, consider moisture.